dmlc/xgboost/doc/build.md

   Remember to change `header` if using clang-omp.

-  Then `bash xgboost/build.sh` to compile XGBoost.
-And go to `xgboost/wrapper` to install python version.
+  Then `cd xgboost` then `bash build.sh` to compile XGBoost.
+And go to `wrapper` sub-folder to install python version.

 4. Set the `Makevars` file in highest piority for R.